Search

 Billing Notes

-Claim Tariff 8002 regardless of the location of the patient, and applies to hospital in-patients, personal care home residents and at-home patients.
+Tariff 8002 applies to hospital in-patients, Personal Care Home residents and at-home patients.

-For ease of billing, some physicians choose a day of the month (e.g., 1stday of month, last day of month etc.) and bill Tariff 8002 with respect to all patients receiving anticoagulant therapy on this same day each month.
-Physicians may also choose to bill Tariff 8002 on a quarterly basis for patients receiving anticoagulant therapy, indicating the service date for each month for which they are billing.
-Either method of billing is acceptable to Manitoba Health.
+• Choose a day of the month (e.g., 1st day of month, last day of month etc.) and bill Tariff 8002 with respect to all patients receiving anticoagulant therapy on this same day each month.

 Examples: